-Chris Renshaw was the winner of the Africa Geographic Photographer of the Year Competition 2015 with his stunning image of a leopard trapping a vervet monkey by the tail.
-His prize was a dream safari in the wilds of Uganda’s Albertine Rift with photographer Albie Venter and Premier Safaris.
+Chris Renshaw is our 2015 Photographer of the Year; his prize a dream safari in the wilds of Uganda’s Albertine Rift with renowned photographer Albie Venter.

 The Albertine Rift is a 1,200 km long rift valley in central Africa that splits Uganda, the Democratic Republic of Congo, Rwanda, Burundi and Tanzania.
 The valley, which is flanked by some of the highest mountains on the continent and includes a series of notable lakes, is also prime territory for endemic birds and rare primates.